-We will send you a bill each month.
+We will send you a bill each month by the 15th of the previous month.
 Your premium is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.
+You are responsible for making sure that your plan premium is paid on time.

-- Make your check out to Align Connect (HMO C-SNP), not CMS or HHS.
-You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Align Connect (HMO C-SNP) Member ID on your check.
-You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount.
+- Make your check out to Align Thrive (HMO I-SNP), not CMS or HHS.
+You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Align Thrive (HMO I-SNP) Member ID on your check.
+You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services (phone numbers are printed on the back cover of this booklet).